Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains: Evaluation Metrics of Step Recognition

-We use five metrics to evaluate a model's performance on step recognition.
+We use accuracy, mAP, and IoU to evaluate a model's performance on step recognition.
 To eliminate the impact of uneven numbers of task steps in each spacewalk video, we first compute the following metrics per video and then average them across videos.